Azure/Industrial-IoT/docs/web-api/readme.md

   - Access policies: Manage which applications and users may access the data in the Key Vault and which operations (e.g. read, write, list, delete) are they allowed to perform

-  - Networking: Firewall, VNET and private endpoints
+  - Networking: Firewall, Vnet and private endpoints

 - `Azure Active Directory (AAD) -> App registrations`